-Contrary to X-rays, Cardiac MRI does not use ionizing radiation so it can be repeatedly use to evaluate changes in the heart structure over time without an increased risk of cancer.
+Contrary to X-rays, cardiac MRI does not use ionizing radiation so it can be repeatedly used to evaluate changes in the heart structure over time without an increased risk of cancer.
 Cardiac MRI can also show patterns of blood flow through the heart.

 MRI is a safe and painless test for most people.
-Patients with any type of metal devices inside their body need to be screened before having an MRI since many types of metal are dangerous and potentially lethal in an MRI magnetic field.
-In general, patients with inner ear implants, neuromuscular stimulation (pain management), implanted drug infusion pumps, IUD’s, brain aneurysm clips that are not approved for MRI, some dental implants or metal fragments, particularly in the eye, should avoid MRI.
-Certain types of metal or metallic devices however are considered MRI safe or MRI conditional, and can be placed in an MRI magnetic field with minimal to no risk.
-Many types of modern pacemakers fall into the category of MR conditional and patients with these types of devices can undergo an MRI exam under the appropriate medical supervision.
+Patients with any type of metal device inside their body need to be screened before having an MRI since many types of metal are dangerous and potentially lethal in an MRI magnetic field.
+In general, patients with inner ear implants, neuromuscular stimulation (pain management), implanted drug infusion pumps, IUD’s, brain aneurysm clips that are not approved for MRI, some dental implants, or metal fragments, particularly in the eye, should avoid MRI.
+Certain types of metal or metallic devices, however, are considered MRI safe or MR conditional and can be placed in an MRI magnetic field with minimal to no risk.
+Many types of modern pacemakers fall into the category of MR conditional, and patients with these types of devices can undergo an MRI exam under the appropriate medical supervision.
 The first MR conditional implantable device was approved by the FDA in 2011.

-The 2017 Heart Rhythm Society guidelines provide the most up to date recommendation for performance of MRI in cardiac implantable electronic devices.
+The 2017 Heart Rhythm Society guidelines provide the most up-to-date recommendation for the performance of MRI in cardiac implantable electronic devices.
 They make a strong recommendation for MRI with MR conditional systems only in the context of a standardized institutional protocol.